 The privileged have emotions, too.
 That’s the crux of today’s politics, especially where Trump’s movement is concerned.
 The privileged have emotions, fears, anxieties and insecurities which, when tapped appropriately, bring people together for the most unlikely of causes.
 Dismiss them as irrelevant or invalid at your own peril.

 Some people call such movements fascist, and they’re right.
 There is plenty of bigotry and hatred in them, certainly among Trump’s supporters.
 His rallies are fueled by prejudice and malice toward others, displaying everything that is coarse and ugly in human nature.
 But to call Trump a fascist and protest against him and his followers on these grounds alone will not get the job done, not even close.
 Labeling Trump a fascist fails to address what drives his movement, the emotions that power it.
-To deal with him effectively one must focus on the underlying passions of his supporters, and to do that one must focus on momentum.
+To deal with him one must focus on the underlying passions of his supporters, and to do that one must focus on momentum.

 Like it or not, white America — and privileged America in general — is slipping.
-Its authority is constantly challenged by other cultural groups, and many white Americans are unhappy about it.
-The privileged don’t want to cede their influence to anyone, and Trump is telling a great portion of them that they don’t have to.
+Its authority is challenged by numerous cultural groups, and many white Americans are unhappy about it.
+The historically privileged don’t want to cede their influence to anyone, and Trump is telling a great portion of them that they don’t have to.
 And they believe him, and will do anything to preserve their influence, lashing out at all those who say otherwise.

 Call them fascist and you miss the clincher.
 The real driver is righteousness.
 Trump’s supporters are acting like persecuted minorities, and that is the crux of the issue.